Skip to content

 At current savings rates (4.5%+), cash genuinely competes against some investment alternatives:

-vs cash savings account: Same rate, same tax treatment. tax-advantaged account wins on tax-efficiency once PSA is exceeded.
+vs cash savings account: Same rate, same tax treatment. tax-advantaged account wins on tax-efficiency once any tax-free allowance is exceeded.

-vs short-dated bonds (under 2 years): Gilt yields around 4.3-4.5%.
+vs short-dated government bonds (under 2 years): yields are often similar.
 Comparable to easy-access, with small premium for locking.

 vs global equity (short horizons under 2 years): Cash at 4.5% with certainty vs equity with 7% expected return and 25% potential downside.
 For money needed within 2 years, cash wins risk-adjusted.